NVIDIA/context-aware-rag/docs/source/examples/index.md

 # Examples

 This section contains comprehensive examples for using the Context-Aware RAG system.
-Each guide focuses on a specific usage on the Context-Aware RAG functionality.
+Each guide focuses on a specific aspect of the Context-Aware RAG functionality.

 ## Available Guides